Wrappers for the Custom Properties

 In this window possible to generate wrappers for those properties and fields.

-Wrappers created via reflection only for the direct public fields and properties.
+Wrappers created via reflection only for the public fields and properties of the type.

 Sample Widget Code